DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 This decorator will enforce that a user is logged into the system before they can access the view.
 Django's default
 `login_required <https://docs.djangoproject.com/en/dev/topics/auth/default/#the-login-required-decorator>`_
-decorator is used behind the scenes and is only recreated in this package in order to add the magic of automatic sidebar link rendering.
+decorator is used behind the scenes and is only recreated in this package to add the magic of automatic sidebar link rendering.

 When using this decorator on a function view, if the user is not logged in, the user will not be able to access this view, nor will they see a sidebar menu